 5 Strategic Planning Questions

-The process for strategic planning in higher education requires institutional leaders and boards to answer five strategic questions:
+The process of strategic planning in higher education requires institutional leaders and boards to answer five strategic questions:

 - Where do we want the institution to be?
 This involves projecting the future of the institution and then determining how to align the institution’s vision, goals, purpose, and outcomes with this ideal state.